-According to Dictionary.com: The definition of a miracle is a highly improbable or extraordinary event that brings very welcome consequences.
+According to Dictionary.com: The definition of a miracle is a highly improbable or extraordinary event.

 A few days later, I was sound asleep when I heard God say, “Any problem that you face can be solved by listening, believing, and following.”

-Then, to complete the lesson, the next night, God gave me a real-life example.
-Once again, I was sound asleep when I had a vision of a person who had a mouth full of nuts and bolts.
+While I was asleep, I had a crystal-clear vision of a person who had a mouth full of nuts and bolts.
 Next, I saw a vision of a pot of very healthy, beautiful, white flowers.
-Then, I heard God say that the vision was for someone Karen knew who needed healing.
+Then, I woke up immediately when I heard God say that the vision was for someone my friend Karen knew, who needed healing.

-Immediately after Karen explained everything, Karen’s mother rushed Karen off of the phone so that she could call and deliver the news to Joe.
-When Joe found out that his brothers and sisters received a direct answer from God, he believed it and followed the instructions by scheduling surgery the very next day.
+When Joe found out that his brothers and sisters received a direct answer from God, he believed the answer and followed the instructions by scheduling surgery the very next day.

 Testimony… by Karen in Faith Village: Following God to Miracles, Signs, and Wonders.